siddhardhan/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ## The Kubernetes Frontend Load Balancer

 In this section you will provision an external load balancer to front the Kubernetes API Servers.
-The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.
+The `kubernetes-using-kubeadm` static IP address will be attached to the resulting load balancer.

 > The compute instances created in this tutorial will not have permission to complete this section.
 Run the following commands from the same machine used to create the compute instances.